mprelude/php-community-health/mediation.rst

 The summary of the incident should include supporting evidence and justification for the decision.

-Reasonable efforts should be taken to ensure the privacy of the reporting party.
-The only two exceptions are if the incident was public or if the reporting party agrees to be identified.

 Additionally, once per quarter (every 3 months), the Community Mediation Team shall produce an aggregated report as to the number of times incidents were reported, and the outcomes of the incidents, even if no action was taken.